 Medical Power Supply Certifications

-Medical grade power supplies are built with performance standards and safety in mind.
+Medical grade power supplies are built with exacting performance standards and safety in mind since the stakes are much higher than in other industries.
 These power supplies can power everything from monitoring systems to medical imaging devices.
+Power supply certifications to search for are:

 - IEC 60601-1 certifies that power supplies meet safety requirements for electrical medical equipment.

-- A subsection of the same standard, IEC 60601-1-2, was added to supplement the standard with electromagnetic compatibility requirements.
+- IEC 60601-1-2, a subsection of the same standard, was added to supplement the standard with electromagnetic compatibility requirements.

-- UL maintains a standard with the same notation, UL 60601-1, following their standards for safety certification for medical devices.
+- UL 60601-1 speaks to standards for safety certification for medical devices.

-- UL 60950-1 was similarly created to ensure information technology devices meet safety requirements in medical settings.
+- UL 60950-1 ensures information technology devices meet safety requirements in medical settings.

 LED Driver Certifications